Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Michael F. Mahoney - Boston Scientific Corp.

-Simply, as we look at the – we talked about the end of the line QC testing that we've put in place, that's automated, as well as testing along the lines of it in different increments, as well as ensuring we have the sufficient design builds for the number of devices needed for the PMA submission.
+Simply, as we look at the – we talked about the end of the line QC testing that we've put in place that's automated, as well as testing along the lines of it in different increments, as well as ensuring we have the sufficient design builds for the number of devices needed for the PMA submission.
 So, it's design builds as well as enhancements to the quality control and scalability of the line.
-And so, with that, as we said, we don't see a delay in our U.S. approval and we see potentially a 90-day delay in terms of our European launch.
+And so, with that, as said, we don't see a delay in our U.S. approval and we see potentially a 90-day delay in terms of our European launch.

 Michael Weinstein - JPMorgan Securities LLC